capeprivacy/documentation/docs/cape-core/coordinator/azure-tutorial.md

 4. Select __User__ and then __User.Read__

+### Generate Client secrets

+1. In the left-hand pane, select __Certificates & secrets__

+2. Select __New client secret__

+3. Enter 'cape-coordinator' in the Description field

+4. Select __Add__

+5. Copy the Value of the created secret for the helm configuration below.

 ### Grant permission to enable Azure Key Vault integration

 1. Click on something in the Azure portal